cassiofragadantas/LUCAS_LULC/README.md

 - `misc.py`: contain some supporting functions including models definition.

 P.S.: The random seed currently does not affect data splitting (the same fixed split is being used).

+## TODO

+- Run on different train-test splits (take average and std)
+- Run the original two-stage full pipeline for MLP and compare performance.